cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     a * v^2 + w^2 = 1 + d * v^2 * w^2
 ~~~

-is birationally equiavlent to the Montgomery curve
+is birationally equivalent to the Montgomery curve

 ~~~
     t^2 = s^3 + J * s^2 + s